kmpf/uap/doc/source/interaction.rst

                           Otherwise uap will not run.
     --no-tool-checks      This option disables the otherwise mandatory checks for tool availability and version --cluster CLUSTER     Specify the cluster type.
 Default: [auto].
-    --details             Displays information about changed tasks.
+    --details             Displays more information about task states.
     --job-ids             Prints space seperated cluster job ids of all submitted jobs.
     --summarize           Displays summarized information of the analysis.
     --graph               Displays the dependency graph of the analysis.
-    --hash                Compare sha256sums of existing files with the logged values.
+    --hash                Validate sha256sums to detect file changes.
     --sources             Displays only information about the source runs.
     -r [RUN [RUN ...]], --run [RUN [RUN ...]]
                           The status of these runs are displayed.